AxelBackman/Tournament-App/README.md

 Scrum master: Held "daily" scrums on mondays, wednesdays and fridays.
 My work involved structuring scrum meetings and sprints in to sustainable plans towards development goals, and enabled everyone to get their voice heard.

 Development team:
-Responsiblity driven Design - laying the foundation for majority of classes in the backend, their responsobilities and dependencies.
+Responsiblity driven Design - laying the foundation for a majority of classes in the backend, their responsobilities and dependencies.
-Writing code for majority of the backend, particurarly Tournament class where I wrote an algorithm for bracket generation (single- elimination as a binary tree).
+Writing code for large sums of the backend, particurarly Tournament class where I wrote an algorithm for bracket generation (single- elimination as a binary tree).

 Stack:
 Backend - java with JPA to handle mariaDB database.
 Git with Jenkins as CI / CD tool and buildtool.
 Frontend made in dart that communicates with backend with REST/json API.